Adult Stem Cell Therapy: 21st Century Orthopedics

 It is important to make the distinction that ASC’s are obtained directly from the patient and reintroduced back to the patient (analogous).
 They are different than the controversial embryonic stem cells.
 ASC procedures are FDA-cleared and are safe for human use.
 Stem Cells are found in large quantities in bone marrow and adipose (fat) tissue, which are the primary donor sites for patients.
 Fortunately, the quantity of stem cells does not diminish with age.

-Harvesting and Grafting of Stem Cells.
+Harvesting and Grafting of Adult Stem Cells:

 Due to recent improvements in modern medicine, stem cells (adult) can now be obtained through a simple medical harvesting procedure directly from the patient in a painless process done in the office.
 The donor sites for stem cells are typically the hip or lower leg for bone marrow and the buttock or abdomen for adipose.
 Once the physician obtains the stem cells they are processed in the office the same day to create a healing matrix of stem cells.